PatrickMaiyer/Portapack_Wiki/Recon.md

 ## Wait/lock Coloring conditions:

-Lock duration coloration (only usefull in SPARSE matching mode):
+Lock duration coloration (only in SPARSE matching mode):

 * if lock duration is lower or equal to (min_lock_duration x nb_locks) => value is in yellow to indicate that there is not enough time to match nb_locks.
-Coloration can be ignored in CONTINUOUS as the timer is disarmed unless there is a gap between two locks.
+Coloration are not used in CONTINUOUS as lock timer is disarmed at first lock count.

 Wait duration coloration: